 Heterogeneous Telemetry can Close the Automation Loop

 As networks transform to be more high performance and agile, closing the automation loop will require telemetry monitoring at scale.
-There are dozens of standards and protocols in this space, but they won’t support heterogeneous automation, as they exist today.
+There are dozens of standards and protocols in this space, but they won’t support heterogeneous automation as they exist today.

 Collecting telemetry across a unified network isn’t easy.
-We’ll need to pull node-ID, ingress, egress, proof of transit, sequence number, time stamps, custom meta-data from modern and traditional devices.
+We’ll need to pull node-ID, ingress, egress, proof of transit, sequence number, time stamps, custom meta data from modern and traditional devices.
 Above this, to support 5G services, telemetry needs to be managed in real-time, needs to be massively scalable, and will require full visibility to all data (not partial data).

 A heterogeneous environment provides multiple challenges to collecting telemetry.
 First, different devices provide different interfaces for telemetry.
-Such interface require different collection mechanisms.
+Such interface requires different collection mechanisms.
 Second, the nature of statistics collected and the format of data is varied.
 Hence, the data collected from a given device needs to be interpreted specifically for the type and format of the data.
 Third, the frequency of hardware data collection might not align across the network.
 Hence, statistics collected in the network might not match across devices due to different sampling rates and offsets.